32 epic bucket list family vacation ideas

 Travel to Sandakan to visit the Sepilok Orangutan Sanctuary ($4 – $8).
 The morning feeding session is 10am and the afternoon feeding session is 3pm.
 Arrive around 2pm and you may be able to see the orangutans very close up on the walkways as they gather for lunch.
 If possible avoid weekends and public holidays.

-If you have time, consider a wildlife boat trip on Kinabatangan River to see Proboscis monkeys and wild orangutans (you can book trips with the Kinabatangan Wildlife Lodge for around $20 per person).
-If you love diving and snorkelling, head over to Marbul island for some of the best diving and snorkelling in the world.
+If you have time, consider a wildlife boat trip on the Kinabatangan River to see Proboscis monkeys and wild orangutans (you can book trips with the Kinabatangan Wildlife Lodge for around $20 per person).
+If you love diving and snorkelling, head over to Marbul Island for some of the best diving and snorkelling in the world.

 Booking trips and tours in this area can be very expensive, so if you’re on a budget go independent.
 The most convenient way to get around is a car rental – especially if you’re planning to spend some time around the Kinabalu area.